:: Life on Planet Dan-E ::

 Thoughts, observations, and introspections from an art student waiter/bartender in South Beach.
 Arcane humor ensues.

-:: home | e-mail me | blogroll me :: i haven't had any booze yet. don't make me kill you. ::
+:: home | e-mail me | blogroll me :: Alcohol doesn’t solve any problems, but if then again, neither does soda. ::

 OnePlusYou Quizzes and Widgets